The world's GREATEST desserts – how many British favourites made the list?

 nehophoto/Shutterstock

-Some people say the tres leches cake originates from Nicaragua, where it is the national pastry, while others claim it's from Mexico.
-Regardless of the exact location of its birth, the tres leches cake is hugely popular across Latin America.
+Some people say the tres leches cake originates from Nicaragua, where it's the national pastry, while others claim it's from Mexico.
+Regardless of the exact location of its inception, the cake is hugely popular across Latin America.
 The dish starts with a light, airy sponge, which is then soaked in the three milks its name refers to: condensed, evaporated and whole.
 The cake’s lightness means it takes on a pudding-like consistency rather than becoming soggy, giving it an irresistible, almost bouncy texture.

 <p>Enez Selvi/Shutterstock</p>